Uneezeh69/html-bootstrap-page-design/README.md

 # Bootstrap-design
-Bootstrap container and cards used to develop a sample design.
+Bootstrap jumbotron and cards used to develop a sample design.